 Akron Department of Planning and Urban Development - They provide InfoLine funds from the federal government funded homeless prevention and rapid rehousing program.
 This can provide emergency rent assistance for up to 18 months, counseling, funds for paying a security deposits, and even such resources as credit counseling.
 Dial (330)-376-6660 for referrals.

-Interest free loans may be offered by the Hebrew Association Northeast Ohio.
-They cover the entire region and can provide this for both Jewish members and there may be some help for others as well.
+Interest free loans may be offered by a number of organizations (both private and charities) in Northeast Ohio.
+They cover the entire region and can provide this for both certain families who meet criteria and there may be some help for others as well.
 Loans can be used for educational and employment needs.
 Some emergency expenses may be addressed as well in Summit County, such as rent or utility bills.
-More Hebrew Free Loan Association Northeast Ohio.
+More on no interest loans in Northeast Ohio.

 Utility bill assistance settlement - Summit County has entered into an agreement with many local electric and power companies to create the Fuel Fund Assistance Program.
 Funds and cash grants are being provided to qualified customers who are struggling with paying their utilities.
 If an applicant is qualified per program terms, they can receive up to $300 for paying their bills.
-Click here.
+Find Summit County electric bill help.

 CANAPI - AIDS/HIV patients can apply for limited financial assistance.
 Get help with utility bill payment assistance, housing (including mortgage and rent payment assistance) and more.
 895 North Main Street, Akron, Ohio 44310, (330) 252-1559

 Stephen A. Comunale, Jr. Family Cancer Foundation – Cancer patients and families may quality for financial help.
 Aid is offered on a case by case basis.
 Ask about utility bill payment assistance, rent payment assistance, transportation costs, mortgage payments, and free food vouchers.
 Akron, OH 44333.
 (330) 835-5985